 A steering wheel that vibrates when you accelerate is a major indication of an alignment issue.
 Modern vehicles are designed to run smoothly; excessive shaking and vibration are not normal.
-Vibrating should be inspected right away to prevent long term damage and costly repairs.
+Vibrating should be inspected right away to prevent long-term damage and costly repairs.

 Wheel alignment service in Las Vegas, NV

-The experts at Red Rock Repair are ASE Certified technicians who specialized in all vehicle makes and models.
+The experts at Red Rock Repair are ASE Certified technicians who specialize in all vehicle makes and models.
 The alignment service first starts with a detailed visual inspection of the suspension and steering system.
 Our alignments are precise and ensure your wheels are angled in their most effective state.
 If you notice any of the above signs, click here to schedule an appointment.

 We are currently offering a wheel alignment specializing in two-wheel and four-wheel alignments.
 To save on alignment services this winter, reach out to the Red Rock Repair team.